brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 18 bht.md

 2. "The meaning therefore is, that drunkards throw off quickly every restraint of modesty or shame; that where wine reigns, profligacy naturally follows; and consequently, that all who have any regard to moderation or decency ought to avoid and abhor drunkenness."
 3. "To what does drunkenness lead?
 To unbounded licentiousness, — to unbridled, indecent merriment."

+### Philip Schaff:
+1. "Be not made drunk.
+To be taken literally, since the vice deserved then, and has ever since deserved, such special mention."
+2. "But be filled in the Spirit.
+Over against the temporary intoxication, is the permanent state of fulness; the contrast is between the verbs, as the original indicate."
+3. "The Christian’s joy is not brief intoxication, but abiding exaltation in the fellowship of the Holy Spirit.
+The next verses show how this spiritual joy expresses itself."

 ### Archibald T. Robertson:
 1. "Be not drunken with wine...forbidden as a habit and to stop it also if guilty."
 2. "Riot (ασωτια)...in N.T. only here, Titus 1:6; 1 Peter 4:4."